jamesadhitthana/jamesadhitthana/README.md

 Bilingual (English & Bahasa Indonesia), diligent, and competitive person, I am overly committed to finishing my tasks and striving to be better than others.
 When I am interested in a topic, I immerse myself in that topic to the point where I know I am confident that I can teach others on the subject.
 You should check out some of my projects!
 All of my projects are well documented 🤗

-- 🔭 I’m currently a working as a Freelance Full Stack Web Developer developing a web app which utilizes Node.js (Backend), React (Frontend), and PostgreSQL (Database).
+- 🔭 I’m currently a working as a Full Stack Web Developer developing web apps based on Node.js (Backend), React (Frontend), and PostgreSQL (Database).
 - 🌱 I’m currently learning Node.js.
 - 👯 I’m looking to collaborate on web apps.
 - 🤔 I’m looking for help with finding my speciality.